Skip Navigation

 Rosen holds a Bachelor of Arts in Early Childhood Education and Psychology from CSUN and a Masters in Urban Leadership from UNLV.
 He is married and enjoys exploring STEM/STEAM with his daughter.

-Susan Splan is the Vice President/Professional Banking Relationship Manager for Nevada State Bank.
-She has more than 21 years of banking experience and holds a bachelor’s degree in Communications from the University of Colorado at Denver.
+Susan Splan is a Vice President/Relationship Manager in the Professional Banking Division with Nevada State Bank where she has worked since 2008.
+She has more than 25 years of banking experience and holds a bachelor's degree in communications from the University of Colorado at Denver.

 As executive director of the Las Vegas-Clark County Library District, Kelvin Watson has brought innovative, award-winning leadership to Nevada's largest library system and his deep experience in fundraising, technology, program development, and demonstrated success in addressing the digital divide has brought a new era to this library system.